bhatakti-atama/robo_resource/electronics/raspberry_pi/setup/Readme.md

 <img src="https://github.com/nomaan-2k/robo_resource/blob/main/electronics/raspberry_pi/repo_data/p.png" width="400" >
 - A pop-up will appear and follow the step by step instructions to setup your PC and then it will reboot.
 - Your setup is complete now and you are free to play around with your new PC.
+- It will be quite easy to work with it if you are familiar with linux , if not [this](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started/5) would be helpful